 It's Tolkien time.
 In other words, it is time to slay longshanks.

 Official Lotr Dwarf Concept Artwork (Weta Workshop & Cover Art)

-The post was edited 1 time, last by Karak Norn Clansman ().
+The post was edited 2 times, last by Karak Norn Clansman ().